lifebottle/lifebottle.github.io/projects/destiny-dc/stahn-guide.md

 Multiple Graphics

 ![](stahn-guide/sub156_1.png)
-▲ If you proceed to the waters northeast of Neustadt, you will automatically switch to the map of the Sunken Ship.
+▲ If you proceed to the waters northeast of Neustadt, you will automatically enter the Sunken Ship.

 ---